Ricardogll/Audio-Research/docs/readme.md

 Of course, other types of games can also benefit from this feature, always adding extra reality and immersion to our games.

+In any case, here is a [real interesting article from gamasutra](https://www.gamasutra.com/blogs/MichelHenein/20131101/203770/6_Ways_3D_Audio_Can_Expand_Gaming_Experiences.php) that I encourage you to read if you have doubts about what Spatial Audio is for.
+Take into consideration that this article talks about 3D sound.
+In our case we wil work with 2D but this won't deny the things said in the article.

 While we can work with SDL_mixer and it's functionalities to do this, I encourage you to go and learn OpenAL if what you want is a more precise and overall higher level of spatial audio.

 If you are still here, lets start talking about some different things we might find working with fx that we didn't with music.
 While earlier we worked with Mix_Music, for fx we are going to work with [Mix_Chunks](https://www.libsdl.org/projects/SDL_mixer/docs/SDL_mixer_85.html).
 We also are going to start working with [channels](https://www.libsdl.org/projects/SDL_mixer/docs/SDL_mixer_25.html), that won't have a thing in common with music.
 SDL does this because while music are usually longer and only play one at a time, sound effects can be extremely short and play multiple at a time.
 The ammount of sounds we can play at a time will be decided by the ammount of channels we have, so if we have only 1 channel and try to play 2 sounds at the same time, one will play and the other one will start once the first ended.
 This is why we are going to allocate multiple channels so we don't run into this problem.